Zabern Affair: The first reactions of the Kaiser

 Emperor Wilhelm II was hunting on the estate of Max Egon Fürst zu Fürstenberg in Donaueschingen at the time.
 Although this trip had been organized long before the events in Saverne, Wilhelm's lack of interest left a bad impression.
 According to rumors, the Empress, Augusta Victoria of Schleswig-Holstein, had even ordered a train to take her to her husband so she could persuade him to return to Berlin.
 According to the historian Wolfgang Mommsen, Wilhelm II underestimated the political dimension of the incident in Alsace at this point in time.
 The reports which the Statthalter (governor) of Alsace-Lorraine, Karl von Wedel, sent to Donaueschingen, in which he described the incidents as excessive as well as unlawful, were answered so as to play for time.
 Wilhelm II wanted to wait for the report from the military headquarters in Strasbourg first.

 On November 30, the Prussian War Minister, Erich von Falkenhayn, General Berthold Deimling and some other high-ranking officers arrived in Donaueschingen and six days of discussions began.
 The public became even angrier because of that, since the Kaiser apparently only wanted to hear the viewpoint of the military.
 Chancellor Theobald von Bethmann Hollweg, who had been passed over and who came more and more under pressure, joined the conference shortly before it ended.
-The result was disillusionment from the view of the critical classes of the population; the Kaiser approved of the behavior of the military officers and saw no reason to believe that they had exceeded their authority.
+The result was disillusionment in the view of the critical classes of the population; the Kaiser approved of the behavior of the military officers and saw no reason to believe that they had exceeded their authority.
 Deimling sent a brigade general to Saverne, who restored civilian authority on December 1.